-Royal icing is quick and easy to make, and can be a ton of fun to work with - especially when you make things like these Spider Web Halloween Cupcakes!
+Royal Icing is easy to make, & can be used to make simple, fun decorations for your Halloween goodies - like these Halloween Spider Web Cupcakes!

-I mean, if you’re feeling a bit masochistic, you can use royal icing to try your hand at the Lambeth Method for Cake Decorating... but it's not what I'd call “A ton of fun”, LOL!
+Then - on the more masochistic end of things - you can also use royal icing to try your hand at the Lambeth Method for Cake Decorating... but it's not what I'd call “A ton of fun”, LOL!

 What IS a lot of fun though, IMHO, is being able to customize cupcakes - or cakes, for that matter - with almost any design you can think up.

 While you CAN print out designs to use as a template for these Spider Webs, I tend to just freehand it.

 The basic idea behind this delicious treat is that you pipe your design out on parchment paper and leave it to dry out.